temez26/garden-shop/README.md

 ## Link

-For more information about gardening and related topics, please visit the Gardening website.
+For more information about gardening website go check it out.

 [Check the website](https://garden-web.azurewebsites.net/)